Section I: Civil Rules

 LOCAL RULE CV-3 Commencement of Action

 (a) Habeas Corpus and 28 U.S.C. § 2255 Motions.
 The clerk may require that petitions for a writ of habeas corpus and motions filed pursuant to 28 U.S.C. § 2255 be filed on a set of standardized forms approved by this court and supplied, upon request, by the clerk without cost to the petitioner.
 Petitioners who do not proceed in forma pauperis must pay a $5.00 filing fee.
 See 28 U.S.C. § 1914(a).
 There is no filing fee for Section 2255 motions filed by prisoners in federal custody.

 (b) Page Limitation for Petitions for a Writ of Habeas Corpus and 28 U.S.C. § 2255 Motions.
 Absent leave of court, 28 U.S.C. §§ 2241 and 2254 habeas corpus petitions and 28 U.S.C. § 2255 motions and the initial responsive pleadings thereto, shall not exceed thirty pages in non-death penalty cases, and one hundred pages in death penalty cases, excluding attachments.
 Replies and sur-replies, along with all other motions and responses thereto, shall not exceed fifteen pages in length in non-death penalty cases and thirty pages in length in death penalty cases, excluding attachments.
 Documents that exceed ten pages in length must include a table of contents and table of authorities, with page references.
 Tables and certificates of service and conference are not counted against the applicable page limit.

 (d) Page Limitations in Civil Rights Lawsuits.
 Absent leave of court, complaints and the initial responsive pleadings thereto filed in civil rights proceedings shall not exceed thirty pages, excluding attachments.
 Documents that exceed ten pages in length must include a table of contents and table of authorities, with page references.
-Tables and certificates of service and conference shall not counted against the applicable page limit.
+Tables and certificates of service and conference are not counted against the applicable page limit.